A Commitment to Family Farms

 Defending the Second Amendment

-As a North Carolina-raised farm boy, lifelong hunter, and U.S. Army combat veteran with over 33 years of service, I fully support the constitutional right of every law-abiding citizen to keep and bear arms.
+As a North Carolina-raised farm boy, holder of North Carolina Lifetime Sportsman hunting licenses, certified United States Concealed Carry Association (USCCA) Instructor, retired U.S. Army Colonel (over 33 years of service), and with two different combat tours, I fully support the constitutional right of every law-abiding citizen to keep and bear arms.
 I am tired of politicians treating responsible gun owners like criminals while doing nothing to stop actual crime.

 Education